 These priorities are underpinned by our Values, which inspire all of us to try harder as individuals, so that collectively we thrive.
 Outwardly, they give a sense of the distinctive quality of Harrow School – a wonderful place in which it is a delight to work and which I hope you will wish to learn more about.

 Jim Hawkins read Mathematics at Brasenose College, Oxford, where he also completed his PGCE.
 He taught at Radley before being appointed Head of Mathematics at Forest School and then Deputy Head of Chigwell School.
 He was appointed Head Master of Norwich School in 2002 and arrived as Head Master of Harrow in 2011.
-Jim has held several governorships, including at two academies in Norfolk, and he is currently a governor of Aysgarth, Wellesley House and Orley Farm preparatory schools, as well as The John Lyon School.
+Jim has held several governorships, including at two academies in Norfolk, and he is currently a governor of Aysgarth, Wellesley House and Orley Farm preparatory schools.
 He is Vice-President (Europe) of the International Boys' Schools Coalition.
 His wife, Zoe, is an artist and they have a daughter.